Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: Discussion

 The method is general, handling both discrete outcomes, with the basic technique being tailored to this setting, and continuous outcomes, for which Smooth EasyUQ is the method of choice.
 It applies whenever single-valued model output is to be converted into a predictive distribution, covering both the case of point forecasts, as in the WeatherBench example, and computational model output in all facets, such as in the machine learning example, where EasyUQ and Smooth EasyUQ convert single-valued neural network output into predictive distributions.
 Percentiles extracted from the predictive distributions can be used to generate prediction intervals.

-The proposed term EasyUQ stems from a number of desirable properties of the approach.
-First, the basic version of EasyUQ does not require tuning parameters nor user intervention.
+The proposed term EasyUQ stems from various desirable properties.
+First, the basic version of EasyUQ does not involve tuning parameters nor require user intervention.
 Second, EasyUQ operates on the natural, easily interpretable and communicable assumption that larger values of the computational model output yield predictive distributions that are stochastically larger.
-Third, EasyUQ is an output-based technique, that is, it merely requires training data in the form of model output--outcome pairs $(x_i, y_i)$ as in \eqref{eq:data}, without any need to access the potentially high-dimensional covariate or feature vector $z_i$, which serves as input to the computational model that generates $x_i$.
-This property is shared with the widely used Single Gaussian technique and related methods, such as the early Geostatistical Output Perturbation (GOP, \cite{Gel2004}) approach and the nonparametric Quantile Regression Averaging (QRA, \cite{Nowotarski2015}) method for the generation of prediction intervals.
+Third, EasyUQ is an output-based technique, i.e., it merely requires training data in the form of model output--outcome pairs $(x_i, y_i)$ as in \eqref{eq:data}, without any need to access the potentially high-dimensional covariate or feature vector $z_i$, which serves as input to the computational model that generates $x_i$.
+This property is shared with the widely used Single Gaussian technique and related methods, such as the early Geostatistical Output Perturbation (GOP, \cite{Gel2004}) approach and the Quantile Regression Averaging (QRA, \cite{Nowotarski2015}) method for the generation of prediction intervals.

 The term Conformal Prediction (CP, \cite{Marx2022, Vovk2020a, Vovk2005}) refers to a family of output-based methods that yield predictive distributions and prediction intervals that enjoy attractive out-of-sample coverage guarantees, but often entail that shape and scale of the predictive distributions do not vary with the model output.
 In simple problems, where predictive distributions that essentially are translates of each other are appropriate, both CP and EasyUQ perform well, and typically yield very similar predictive performance, as illustrated by the temperature example in Section \ref{sec:BasicWB}.
 The flexibility of EasyUQ, which allows for predictive distributions that vary in shape and/or scale, subject to the isotonicity condition, materializes in more challenging problems, where predictive distributions that are translates of each other fail.
 While EasyUQ adapts to such settings without any need for user intervention, CP might suffer considerable loss in predictive performance, even if adapted manually, as exemplified in the precipitation example in Section \ref{sec:BasicPrecip}.